-You can take aciclovir before or after food.
+You can take aciclovir either with or without food.

 |Type of medicine||An antiviral medicine|

 |Used for||Viral infections in adults and children|